canaryradio/WigleToTAK/README.md

 Edit your kismet_logging.conf file<br>
 -I would change your log_prefix to somewhere that does not require root/sudo priveleges.
 I use /home/{my_username}<br>

 You could certainly do some other Kismet modifications, but location is mandatory.
 I highly recommend doing a test and making sure you have a configuration that results in devices populating in the .wiglecsv file.
-Once you think you are good you could $ cat <your_file.wiglecsv> and make sure it lists out devices.
+Once you think you are good you could $ cat <your_file.wiglecsv> and make sure it lists out devices.<br>

 <h2>TAK Server</h2>
 TAK Server IP is the IP address of your TAK Server.
 The port should be whichever port you have designated for input of these packets.
-The Broadcast button is a toggle to enable (default) or disable the multicast to 239.2.3.1:6969.
+The Broadcast button is a toggle to enable (default) or disable the multicast to 239.2.3.1:6969.<br>

 <img width="506" alt="Screenshot 2024-03-10 at 11 53 15 PM" src="https://github.com/SignalMedic/WigleToTAK/assets/127666889/11e3e3eb-0ebd-40e2-9853-b7c571e992bc">

 <h2>Wigle CSV Selection</h2>
 Wigle CSV logs directory should be your absolute path to wherever your .wiglecsv files are going to.
 In Kismet you can set this in the config files.
 I do not recommend sending to a directory owned by root or requiring sudo priveleges for this application. /home/{YOUR USER} for example is a easy choice.
 When you click "submit" all of the files ending with .wiglecsv will show in the drop down list.
 Latest will be at the top.
-When you click "start" the file will be read and all packets in the file will be parsed, converted to CoT XML, and sent to whatever endpoints you have enabled.
+When you click "start" the file will be read and all packets in the file will be parsed, converted to CoT XML, and sent to whatever endpoints you have enabled.<br>

 <img width="510" alt="Screenshot 2024-03-10 at 11 53 34 PM" src="https://github.com/SignalMedic/WigleToTAK/assets/127666889/e5bacf15-d163-4395-b63d-b34a7f420c68">

+<h2>MAC Whitelist</h2>
 MAC Whitelist is for devices that you don't want to display or don't care to display.
 Your own for instance.
-To remove one select it from the drop down and click "Remove from Whitelist".
+To remove one select it from the drop down and click "Remove from Whitelist".<br>

 <img width="511" alt="Screenshot 2024-03-10 at 11 53 53 PM" src="https://github.com/SignalMedic/WigleToTAK/assets/127666889/643fbc22-9be6-43cb-947b-2dbd65a6b204">

+<h2>MAC Blacklist</h2>
 MAC Blacklist is for devices that you want to display in a color other than the default color.
 You need to select a ARGB value other than -65281 (purple) because that is the default.
-To remove select it from the drop down and click "Remove from Blacklist".
+To remove select it from the drop down and click "Remove from Blacklist".<br>

 <img width="516" alt="Screenshot 2024-03-10 at 11 54 06 PM" src="https://github.com/SignalMedic/WigleToTAK/assets/127666889/c8e60d06-5ba6-48ff-a97c-ed7ac05dfd96">